esc/git-talk-multi-everything/slides.rst

 Deleting Remote Branches
 ------------------------

-* So we started using short-lived feature branches in a hybrid model, after a few weeks I see we have 100+ merged feature branches.
+* So we started using short-lived feature branches with a single remote
+* After a few weeks I see we have 100+ merged feature branches.

 * Delete the feature branches in the remote: